subquery/documentation/docs/academy/herocourse/module3.md

 ```

 [Reverse lookups](../../build/graphql.md#reverse-lookups)
-Adding the @derivedFrom keyword to the myToAddress field allows a “virtual” field to appear in the Account object.
+Adding the `@derivedFrom` keyword to the `myToAddress` field allows a “virtual” field to appear in the `Account` object.
 This can be seen in the documentation tab.
-This allows a “reverse lookup” where the Transfer.to field can be accessed from Account.myToAddress.
+This allows a “reverse lookup” where the `Transfer.to` field can be accessed from `Account.myToAddress`.

 ### References